IAmJuniorB/PyMaths/README.md

     Union[int, float]: The result of subtracting the integers and/or floats in *args from the first argument

-    Returns integers or float of given numbers after being subtracted.
 ---
 ### `multiply(*args: Union[int, float]) -> Union[int, float]`
 Returns an integer or float of given numbers multiplied.